 Federal Drug Crimes and Penalties

-- Title 21 U.S.C.
-“The Controlled Substances Act” categorizes controlled substances into “schedules” based on their likelihood of abuse and harm posed.
+Controlled substances are drugs that the federal government has deemed to pose a risk of addiction or harm when abused or misused.
+Title 21 U.S.C., the federal Controlled Substances Act, categorizes controlled substances into “schedules” based on their likelihood of abuse and harm posed.

 What Are Federal Drug Categories?

 The federal government regulates drugs through the Controlled Substances Act (CSA).
 This statute takes all controlled substances previously regulated under federal law and places them into five distinct categories called “schedules.”

 The schedules are ranked I-V based on the drugs’ usage, safety, and potential for abuse.
 Schedule I substances are deemed to have the highest potential for abuse and pose the highest risks to the general public.

 Here is a breakdown of each schedule: